l4e21/Planit/README.md

-## Planit: Live Declarative Expert Systems
+## Planit: Serialisable Expert Systems

-Planit uses a snapshot system and the XPCE GUI builder to produce declarative Smalltalk-like systems so that you can build live, interactable expert systems.
+Planit is an expert system designed to help you build expert systems-- for graphics, live-tinkering, serialisation, and distribution.

-To make Planit your own, you can call `snap:save(YourDir)` to produce a backup, and then you can start hacking as much as you want!
+To make Planit your own, you can call `save(YourDir)` to produce a backup, and then you can start hacking as much as you want!
 Assert and retract dynamically, then again call `save` when you're done.
 You can alter the save predicate to add new modules.

+You can also make use of `qsave_program`, which I recommend

 Currently there is no versioning system, personally I use git, maybe there'll be one in the future.